medusa-project/simple-queue-server/README.md

     - incoming_queue - required.
 The name of the amqp queue off of which the server takes messages to service.
     - outgoing_queue - optional.
 The name of the amqp queue to which the server sends response messages.
 If this is not provided then no outgoing messages will be sent.
     - connection - optional.
-This hash is passed in its entirety to the Bunny gem for connection to AMQP.
+This hash is passed in its entirety to the March Hare gem for connection to AMQP.
 If it is blank or any entries are blank they simply get the defaults.
-Note that Bunny expects this hash to have symbols for keys, so reflect that in the YAML.
+Note that March Hare expects this hash to have symbols for keys, so reflect that in the YAML.

 * log - note that for an optional log message to be generated the level must be high enough *and* the appropriate